Sujal196/Sales-Dashboard/README.md

 * Urban cities contribute the highest net sales

-## 13. Conclusion
+## Conclusion

-The **Sales Analytics Power BI Dashboard** delivers a comprehensive, scalable, and executive-ready analytics solution.
-It empowers stakeholders with real-time insights, improves decision accuracy, and supports revenue growth and profitability optimization through data-backed strategies.
+The **Sales Power BI Dashboard** delivers a comprehensive, scalable and executive-ready analytics solution.
+It empowers stakeholders with real-time insights, improves decision accuracy and supports revenue growth and profitability optimization through data-backed strategies.

----

-*Prepared by: Power BI Analytics Consultant*
-*Tool Used: Microsoft Power BI*